I moved away from straightening my natural hair a few years ago. It has now been five years since I last straightened my hair and I do not miss it.

 Naturally kinky-curly hair is already vulnerable to variables like the weather.
-Is it windy today?
-Cold and dry?
-Well, what’s the humidity like?
-Rain?
+I am always asking myself "Is it windy today?"
+"Cold and dry?"
+"Well, what’s the humidity like?"
+"Rain?"

-I love my hair, but sometimes
+I love my hair, but sometimes it's too much!

-Keeping up a temporary straight style means I have to be careful of my edges every time I wash my face (I don’t use makeup wipes).
-Not only that, I still have to wrap it and tuck it away, so that I can avoid re-applying heat to sections that have reverted or gone kinky.
-I have to walk on eggshells with how careful I have to be with straightened hair.
+Keeping up a temporary straight style means I have to be careful of my edges every time I wash my face.
+Not only that, I still have to wrap it and tuck it away, so that I can avoid re-applying heat to sections that have reverted.
+It feels like I have to walk on eggshells with how careful you have to be with straightened hair.
 It’s too high maintenance!

-Whenever I would straighten my hair, right away I would be flexin in the mirror and looking like
+Whenever I would straighten my hair, right away I would be flexin' in the mirror and looking like

-This may seem brattish of me, but I
+This may seem brattish of me, but...

-I grew to hate getting compliments on my straight hair from people who otherwise never said ish about my curls.
-I would think oh NOW I’m attractive to you?
-Oh NOW my hair is acceptable?"
+I grew to hate getting compliments on my straight hair from people who otherwise never said anything about my curls.
+I would think "oh NOW I’m attractive to you?"
+"Oh NOW my hair is acceptable?"

 No, I don't think I am allowing others to dictate how I wear my hair.
-I realized I just don't care that much about the straightness of my hair (see reasons above).
+I realized I just don't care that much about the straightness of my hair for the reasons mentioned above.

 What about you?
 Do you like straightening your hair, or are you meh on it?